Home » National Monuments Memorials & Preserves » Exploring the Heart of the Nation: A Walking Tour of Washington’s Monumental Treasures

 The Iwo Jima Monument, also known as the Marine Corps War Memorial, is a military monument in Arlington, Virginia, just across the Potomac River from Washington, D.C.
 This monument was dedicated on November 10, 1954, the 179th anniversary of the Marine Corps.
 It has since become a symbol of the bravery and sacrifice of the Marines and all members of the U.S. Armed Forces.

 The monument features a bronze statue of six U.S. Marines raising the American flag on Mount Suribachi during the Battle of Iwo Jima in World War II.
-The statue is based on a famous photograph taken by Joe Rosenthal during the battle.
+This statue is based on a famous photograph taken by Joe Rosenthal during the battle.
 The statue stands 78 feet tall, including the base, and weighs approximately 100 tons.

-The U.S. Marine Corps War Memorial is in a prominent position in Arlington Ridge Park, overlooking the National Mall and the Lincoln Memorial in Washington D.C.
+The U.S. Marine Corps War Memorial is in a prominent position in Arlington Ridge Park, overlooking the National Mall and the Lincoln Memorial in Washington, D.C.
 It is a powerful tribute to the courage and sacrifice of the Marines, and serves as a reminder of the ongoing commitment to defending the values and freedoms that make the United States great.

 Arlington National Cemetery Military cemetery with rows of white headstones under a clear blue sky.